hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 ## Hardware Details
 Training Deep Learning networks require tremendous processing power to handle multiple matrix multiplications.
 GPUs are  ideal for performing these operations.
 Facebook recently reported that its scientits were able to train nearly 1.3 million images in under one hour using [256 Tesla P100 GPUs](https://news.developer.nvidia.com/facebook-trains-imagenet-in-1-hour/) that previously took days on a single system.
 For the small datasets used in this project having a Titan GTX 1080 GPU would have been able to train 8X faster than an i7 Intel CPU running at 3.5GHz.

-Howevere, no GPU was available for this project so the datasets were trained on two systems with Core i7 CPUs and on two systems with Core i5 CPUs.
+However, no GPU was available for this project so the datasets were trained on two systems with Core i7 CPUs and on two systems with Core i5 CPUs.

 ## Training, Validating and Testing Datasets Process
 The following steps were used in to train, validate and test the datasets in this project: